Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Are properties selling above or below asking in Daegu in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Daegu is around 96% to 98%, meaning most buyers negotiate a 2% to 4% discount off the listed price.
+As of early 2026, residential properties in Daegu are generally selling below asking price, with the average sale-to-asking ratio estimated at around 96% to 98%, meaning buyers typically negotiate a 2% to 4% discount off the listed price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Daegu.